Editor’s note: This post was originally published on 12/7/16 and has been updated for accuracy and comprehension.

 Remember, leads are people who are interested (in some way) in your services or products.

 To generate leads, you need to offer these people “goodies” – or as we call them in the marketing world, “Free Offers,” in the form of discounts and coupons, ebooks, white papers, webinars, etc. – so they get to know you well enough that they are enticed to buy.

 With this basic understanding of the inbound marketing methodology and how it drives leads and sales, here’s a rundown of how the primary marketing tactics work individually and together:

-These four components work together seamlessly in order to move consumers and prospects through the lead-generation process.
+These four components work together seamlessly to move consumers and prospects through the lead-generation process.